Emergya/qa-selenium-handler/README.md

 Description
 -----------

 It allows your Selenium projects abstracting the WebDriver logic for ease of use.
 Currently supports IE, Firefox and Chrome WebDriver but is extensible to others browsers.
+You can find an example of use of qa-selenium-handler in this project https://github.com/Emergya/qa-emergya-quickstart

 ###Adding dependencies